arietimmerman/a11n/src/software/sailpoint/README.md

 The improved connector is designed with an hybrid environment in mind.
 While it can just as well work with a cloud-only environment,

 It waits for Azure AD Connect to create and delete the users if needed.
 While the connector manages what is not managed on-premise.
 Such as cloud-only group assignments.

+# Request a demo

+We would love to show you our connector and tell you about all the functionalities described and more.

+Get the best out of Azure AD and improve governance for identities and access.

 <Button />